evant/binding-collection-adapter/README.md

 ## Directly manipulationg views

 Data binding is awesome and all, but you may run into a case where you simply need to manipulate the views directly.
 You can do this without throwing away the whole of databinding by subclassing an exisiting `BindingCollectionAdapter`.
 You can then bind `adapter` in your layout to your subclass's class name to have it use that instead.
-Instead of overriding the nomral adapter methods, you should override `onBindingCreated()` or `onBindingBound()` which will give you the item's binding when it's created or bound respectivly.
+Instead of overriding the nomral adapter methods, you should override `onCreateBinding()` or `onBindBinding()` and call `super` allowing you to run code before and after those events and get access to the item view's binding.

 ```java
 public class MyRecyclerViewAdapter<T> extends BindingRecyclerViewAdapter<T> {